pallavmahamana/scrapers-and-spiders/README.md

 # scrapers-and-spiders
-Just some web scraping scripts and spiders i wrote in my free time to automate boring stuff.
+Just some web scraping scripts and spiders i wrote in my free time to automate boring stuff..

 ### Newspapers Scrapers